Bonding Materials for Titanium & Zirconia Frameworks

 Unlike traditional metal-ceramic systems, titanium and zirconia cannot be bonded using the same surface preparation and chemical primers developed for gold alloys or feldspathic porcelain.
 Their surface chemistry requires a dedicated approach to achieve reliable, long-term adhesion.

-The CGI Ti/Zi Bonding System
+The CGI Ti and Zir Bonding Systems

 The system is available in two configurations depending on the clinical need: the Ti-Bonder for titanium frameworks and the Zir-Bonder for zirconia-composite cases.